pudly/schmopera-hugo/content/articles/the-olympics-of-singing-semiramide-at-roh.md

 date = "2017-11-21T12:07:00-05:00"
 lastmod = "2017-11-21T13:16:00-05:00"
 publishDate = "2017-11-21T12:07:00-05:00"
-slug = "the-olympics-of-singing-semiramide-at-roh"
-title = "The Olympics of Singing: Semiramide at ROH"
+short_description = "Remarkably, despite all the difficulties of this work, the cast took it all in stride, making it seem effortless as they thrilled with truly pristine singing.
+The singers also had the difficult job of filling a massive stage, sparse with sets or props.
+This was achieved by real presence and unteachable charisma, which the ensemble possessed in spades." slug = "the-olympics-of-singing-semiramide-at-roh" title = "The Olympics of Singing: Semiramide at ROH"
 +++